-La Condesa Cocina y Mercado Artisenal – This place has been a neighborhood favorite in the Soledad/Teusaquillo area of the city since 2012.
-In late 2015 a second location opened in Zona T (Carrera 85 # 12-81).
-Both locations serve up simple, classic Italian trattoria food at wonderful prices.
+This place has been a neighborhood favorite in the Soledad/Teusaquillo area of the city since 2012.
+In late 2015 a second location opened in Zona T. Both locations serve up simple, classic Italian trattoria food at wonderful prices.
 The setting is simple and showcases the owner’s woodworking skills including handmade tables and chairs.
-Pastas are homemade (except the macaroni and the bow tie pasta), the beef carpaccio was melt-in-your mouth tender, the lime pie was light and fresh and Colombian craft beers and a nice selection of wines are available.
+Pastas are homemade (except the macaroni and the bow tie pasta), the beef carpaccio was melt-in-your mouth tender, the lime pie was light and fresh, and Colombian craft beers and a nice selection of wines are available.

-Hippie – We’d love Hippie, opened in mid 2015, even if we weren’t friends with chef/owner Paula Silva.
-Located in a renovated 2 level home, Hippie is a welcoming temple to artfully prepared “pure food” made with whole, local and organic ingredients whenever possible and seasoned with no refined sugar (just honey and panela) and no refined salt (just sea salt).
+We’d love Hippie, opened in mid 2015, even if we weren’t friends with chef/owner Paula Silva.
+Located in a renovated two level home, Hippie is a welcoming temple to artfully prepared “pure food” made with whole, local, and organic ingredients whenever possible and seasoned with no refined sugar (just honey and panela) and no refined salt (just sea salt).
 Dishes are ambitious and delicious and though vegetables are lovingly represented on the menu, meat and seafood lovers will be satisfied as well.
 Get more details in our story about Hippie for the Bogotá Post.
 UPDATE: this restaurant has closed and chef Paula Silva is now part of the growing trend of clandestine pop-up dinners.

-Mil 9 – The Cordon Bleu trained Colombian chef is 25 years old.
+The Cordon Bleu trained Colombian chef is 25 years old.
 It’s his first restaurant.
 He kind of blew our socks off with dishes like shrimp in passion fruit bitters with peas and shaved coconut.
 You should go.
 UPDATE: this restaurant has closed.

-Misia – Colombia’s most unpredictable chef, Leonor Espinosa, knows that her anthropological approach to saving and re-inventing Colombian ingredients and techniques at her lauded restaurant Restaurante Leo (#33 on the 2015 list of Latin America’s 50 Best Restaurants) is off-putting to some local diners.
+Colombia’s most unpredictable chef, Leonor Espinosa, knows that her anthropological approach to saving and re-inventing Colombian ingredients and techniques at her lauded restaurant Restaurante Leo (#33 on the 2015 list of Latin America’s 50 Best Restaurants) is off-putting to some local diners.
 After all, she offers not one but two tasting menus (as well as a la carte) in a country where tasting menus are still rare.
-In 2015 she opened Misia for the timid, offering meticulously made but casually presented plates of Colombia’s most beloved every day foods like bandeja paisa and empanadas (located at Transversal 6 #27-50 but Misia’s are springing up around Bogotá).
+In 2015 she opened Misia for the timid, offering meticulously made but casually presented plates of Colombia’s most beloved every day foods like bandeja paisa and empanadas (the main location is at Transversal 6 #27-50 but Misia’s are springing up around Bogotá).
 Get full details in our story about Misia for TheLatinKitchen.com.
 UPDATE: there are now multiple locations of Misia around Bogotá.

-Cantina y Punto – The most newsworthy newcomer in Bogotá is this authentic Mexican restaurant which opened in September of 2015.
+The most newsworthy newcomer in Bogotá is this authentic Mexican restaurant which opened in September of 2015.
 The place is helmed by Mexican Chef Roberto Ruiz from Punto MX in Madrid which is the only Mexican restaurant in Europe with a Michelin star.
 Tortillas are all made by hand, his guacamole recipe is a secret, he’s getting Mexican chilies from a Mexican farmer near Medellin and he’s turning out high-end creatively authentic Mexican food including tuna chicharron tacos.
-The restaurant bar is also slowly amassing the city’s best selection of mezcals and tequilas which you can enjoy under a retractable roof.
+The restaurant bar is also slowly amassing the city’s best selection of mezcals (8 so far) and tequilas which you can enjoy under a retractable roof.

 Trattoria de la Plaza – This place, located on the second floor of a building near the sprawling 7 de Agusto market, was enjoying serious buzz when we were in Bogotá as a great place to get authentic Italian food at decent prices.
 Wrong and wrong.
 The artichoke hearts ala Romana were out of a can, the ravioli (the ONLY pasta on the menu that was homemade) was so under cooked it was almost inedible and the side of spaghetti that came with the mediocre chicken parm was so salty it was inedible.
 Just skip it.

+Still want more?
+Don’t miss our post about where to eat in Bogotá Part 2.
 If you really want to get into the Bogotá food scene plan to be at the annual Bogotá Wine & Food Festival, which just keeps getting bigger and better.
-It will be held in the April in 2016.
-And check out our overall post about travel in Bogotá including hotels and attractions.
-The city’s bars and restaurants eventually close so you’ve got to sleep someplace, and you may even want to do something other than eat while you’re in town.
-Maybe.
+And here’s our post about where to drink in Bogotá.